 As required by the Stipulation, the amendment to the Certificate of Incorporation as described in this Proposal 3 amends Article XI (renumbered from Article X) to provide that approval by the affirmative vote of a majority of the Outside Shareholders is required to effect any subsequent change to the Certificate of Incorporation or the Bylaws, which affects the rights or interests of any directors (unless to an immaterial degree) differently from our shareholders who are not directors.
-Such changes include, without limitation, any reduction in the scope of the responsibilities of the Transaction Committee.
+Such changes include, without limitation, any reduction in the scope of the responsibilities of the Transaction Committee and modifications to the membership of the Transaction Committee.